-How a city is structured is important in order to stimulate a healthy and active life.
-An environment that stimulates physical activity not only contributes to a more vibrant and social city but also creates a safer environment, increased mobility, decreased noise and better air quality.
+The way a city is structured is important in promoting a healthy and active lifestyle.
+An environment that encourages physical activity not only contributes to a more vibrant and social city but also creates a safer environment, increased mobility, reduced noise, and better air quality.

-Cities are often at the forefront when it comes to development and economic growth.
-At the same time, there is a risk for social inequalities and unequal health in cities.
-The structure of the city is an important factor in shaping people’s lives and habits and can help stimulate physical activity such as biking, walking, playing, or doing garden work.
+Cities are often at the forefront when it comes to development and economic growth, but they also face the challenges of increased social inequalities and health disparities.
+The structure of a city plays an important role in shaping people’s lives and habits and can help stimulate physical activity like biking, walking, playing, or doing garden work.

-Good accommodation and living environment are fundamental for good health.
-For citizens to thrive, basic needs such as access to water, electricity, ventilation and green areas are important, but also social aspects such as safety, community involvement and time for social activities.
-By acknowledging these qualities in an early stage in the planning process, the planner gets a good foundation that can be connected to the needs of the inhabitants.
+A good living environment is fundamental for good health.
+For citizens to thrive, basic needs such as access to water, electricity, ventilation, and green areas are important, but so are social aspects such as safety, community involvement, and time for social activities.
+By acknowledging these factors from an early stage in the planning process, planners create a good foundation that aligns with the needs of the community.

 The bike- and pedestrian-friendly city

-A city that is planned in favour of bikes and pedestrians fosters a more active community.
-For people to be able to use the bike as their mode of transport in their everyday lives, cities need to offer safe and attractive bike lanes, as well as bike lanes that are inclusive to different kind of bikers: children on their way to school as well as people commuting to their jobs.
-More bikes and increased access to electric bikes or cargo bikes creates new challenges for the planning and shaping of public spaces.
-Municipalities in Sweden have long experience in bike planning to stimulate more people to choose the bike as their mode of transport.
+A city that is planned in favour of bikes and pedestrians fosters a more active and connected community.
+To encourage people to use the bike as a mode of transportation in their everyday lives, cities need to offer safe and attractive bike lanes that cater to all types of cyclists: children on their way to school as well as people commuting to their jobs.

-Despite walking being flexible and climate-friendly, pedestrians are not prioritized in the city planning today.
-The need to create attractive and safe city environments, where pedestrians can walk, is fundamental to make walking an attractive option.
+Despite walking being flexible and climate-friendly, pedestrians are not always prioritized in city planning today.
+Creating attractive and safe environments is fundamental to making walking an attractive option.

 Children’s activity